BhaskarBaddam/DevOps/EKS/Introduction.md

 1. EKS can be created from AWS console.
 2. Using CloudFormation templates.
 3. It can also be created from local using kubectl, eksctl, awscli by configuring aws `aws configure` (Suggested)
    - When we create EKS using CLI, in backend CloudFormation templates will be created for cluster
+4. Devops Tools

 Use this link for hands-on - https://github.com/iam-veeramalla/aws-devops-zero-to-hero/blob/main/day-22/README.md